Best Practices to Improve Your Ecommerce Order Fulfillment Process

 Another benefit of seamless integration between ecommerce fulfillment software is real-time inventory visibility.
 With the right software, you can be linked in real-time to your distributors and effectively track products throughout your fulfillment cycle.
 The best-case scenario is when all parties can access the same product information, inventory counts, and order fulfillment data to see exactly which products are available, in what quantity, and where they are located.

 At the same time, your customers should be able to see whether an item is in stock and how many are available.
-This transparency is known as end-to-end visibility and is an influential aspect of both accurate order fulfillment and customer satisfaction.
+This transparency is known as end-to-end visibility and is an influential aspect of both accurate order fulfillment methods and customer satisfaction.

 Communicate Effectively With Customers